 Pacaya Volcano hike

-Tours out of Antigua are generally 6hrs including the three-hours return drive to Pacaya Volcano National Park (Parque Nacional Volcán de Pacaya) visitors centre at San Francisco de Sales, and roughly 3hrs of hiking.
+Tours out of Antigua are generally 6hrs including the three-hour return drive to Pacaya Volcano National Park (Parque Nacional Volcán de Pacaya) visitors centre at San Francisco de Sales, and roughly 3hrs of hiking.
 Tours are generally offered twice per day – morning and afternoon (sunset).

 We took a USD10 tour (plus Q50/USD7.20 National Park entry) with a local agency.
 At 2pm they crammed us into a van full of other intrepid folk and we made the drive out to the Pacaya visitors centre.
 There we began our 7km return hike on a leafy trail bordered by local farms and bushland.
 An hour or so and 460m (about 1500ft) in elevation gain later, we took our first steps out onto the moon-like lava field.